CBD vs CBN: The Cannabinoids Showdown

 Step into the realm of cannabinoids!
 CBD, which is found in hemp and marijuana from cannabis plants, has a concentration range typically between 1-25%.
 It generally follows THC as the second most prevalent cannabinoid.

 THC has long been recognized for its mind-altering effects, however, CBD's popularity is exploding in the wake of the plethora of healing benefits it provides.
-Those fighting chronic stress and anxiety often find solace in CBD gummies or edibles while others use oil, balm, and capsules containing this compound to alleviate muscle pain, insomnia, and depression.
+Those fighting chronic stress often find solace in CBD gummies or edibles while others use oil, balm, and capsules containing this compound to alleviate muscle pain, insomnia, and sadness.

 Now let's talk about CBN.